 When selecting a data plan, it’s important to first understand what types of LTE plans are available from the top US carriers – AT&T, Verizon, Visible, T-Mobile.
-When walking into a store, a number of 4G providers today offer an unlimited plan but its important to dig deeper.
-Especially un-throttled versus throttled data plans.
+When walking into a store, several 4G providers today offer an unlimited plan but it’s important to dig deeper.
+Especially un-throttled versus throttled data and if the cellular provider offers mobile hotspot plans.
 Then there are supersim cards like Pronto SIM .
-A single SIM card that lets customers pick between AT&T, Verizon,T-Mobile and other major carriers.
-This provides unparalleled flexibility for RV customers that may be driving between states and facing diminishing service as single 4G provider.
+A single SIM card that lets customers pick between AT&T, Verizon-Mobile and other major carriers.
+This provides unparalleled flexibility for RV customers that may be driving between states and facing diminishing service with a single 4G provider.

-Do I need a Router
+Do I need a Cellular Router?

-Are there any significant benefits between using a Hotspot on your Phone vs a dedicated LTE Router.
-If you are looking to have a central source of internet access for a few people that needs to be resilient, I would recommend a 4G LTE Router.
+Are there any significant benefits between using a Hotspot on your Phone vs a dedicated 4G Router for internet service.
+If you are looking to have a central source of internet access for a few people in your RV that needs to be resilient, I would recommend a 4G LTE Router.
 An enterprise LTE router comes with powerful LTE modems and functionality that helps RV users get fast and dedicated internet connectivity over 4G.

 Antennas What are they good for